Cyberunner23/COMP442/README_FINAL.txt

          To run all including code generation (Assignment 1, 2, 3, 4)
   3. Alternatively: Open the project in Visual Studio and run it from there.

+NOTE: The test files used for the final sumbission are in the FinalTestFiles directory